[This blog was originally posted on April 11, 2019 and has been updated to showcase new examples]

-Want to sell your services or, draw attention of your target audience towards a new product or service that you are about to launch?
+Want to sell your services or draw the attention of your target audience towards a new product or service that you are about to launch?
 Email marketing is your best bet!
-It gives you an opportunity to connect with the people directly and increase the likelihood of converting them.
+It gives you an opportunity to connect with the people directly and increases the likelihood of converting them.
 Most people believe that email marketing is an excellent channel for the B2C niche alone.
 That’s where you are mistaken.
 It is quite a popular way of reaching out in the B2B niche also.

 1. Asana’s Activation Email

-2. Announcement Email from Uber
+2. Announcement Email From Allset

 6. Moo’s Campaign Support Email

-7. VWO’s Product Promotion
+7. Sweetpea & Willow’s Product Promotion

 8. Eyequant’s Case Study Email